AxonIQ/reference-guide/extensions/kafka.md

 }
 ```

 Make sure to use an identical `KafkaMessageConverter` on both the producing and consuming end, as otherwise exception upon deserialization should be expected.
+A `CloudEventKafkaMessageConverter` is also available using the [Cloud Events](https://cloudevents.io/) spec.

 ## Configuration in Spring Boot